aritchie/jobs/platform_android.md

 ### NOTES
 * If Doze is enabled, the reschedule period is not guaranteed to be an average of 10 mins.
 It may be much longer.
+* IF YOU ARE NOT SCHEDULING YOUR JOBS ON EVERY START - If you application force quits, Android will not restart the job scheduler.
+For this, there is CrossJobs.EnsureJobServiceStarted